Osteogenesis Imperfecta Treatment & Management

-Cyclic intravenous (IV) pamidronate is commonly given in a dosage of 7.5 mg/kg/y at 4- to 6-month intervals.[23, 24] Dosages have ranged from 4.5 to 9 mg/kg/y, depending on the protocol used.
-Cyclic administration of IV pamidronate reduces the incidence of fracture and increases bone mineral density, while reducing pain and increasing energy levels.
+Cyclic intravenous (IV) pamidronate is commonly given in a dosage of 7.5 mg/kg/y at 4- to 6-month intervals.[28, 29] Dosages have ranged from 4.5 to 9 mg/kg/y, depending on the protocol used.
+Cyclic administration of IV pamidronate reduces the incidence of fracture and increases bone mineral density (BMD), while reducing pain and increasing energy levels.
 Current evidence does not support the use of oral bisphosphonates in patients with OI.

 Adverse effects of pamidronate include an acute febrile reaction, mild hypocalcemia, leukopenia, a transient increase in bone pain, and scleritis with or without anterior uveitis.
 With milder forms of OI, the indications for bisphosphonate therapy have yet to be evaluated.

 Other bisphosphonates, such as risedronate, alendronate, and zoledronic acid, are also being assessed.
-Alendronate decreases predicted material properties and has detrimental effects on osteoblasts and bone formation in mice with OI.
+Alendronate was found to decrease predicted material properties and to have detrimental effects on osteoblasts and bone formation in mice with OI.
+A study from China found that long-term (3 years) alendronate therapy significantly lowered the incidence of fractures, increased BMD in the lumbar spine and femoral neck, and reduced bone turnover biomarkers in children and adolescents with OI.
 Risedronate may have some effect in reducing fractures in patients with OI.